SwJOKER/django_mail_sender/README.md

 Developed on python2/Django 1.11 as required by task terms.

 Default subscribers list includes only one variable - email, but user can add extra variables for using in the templates.
-Subscribers list fills manuality.
+Subscribers list fills up manuality.
 It could be improved by adding loading from file, csv for example.
 Or from google docs.

 Templates can be loaded from html file or inserted/typed manuality.
 Template page contains WYSIWYG editor, which provides edititng html source and see what would be in the result.